 Week Twelve: Impromptu, narrative.

 Students have worked hard so far, and I give them a slight break from preparation while teaching them valuable skills: thinking, organizing, and speaking quickly.
-(This impromptu speaking activity and rubric is free.)
 Plus, students often have habits that need broken: fillers (um, yeah, so) or unnecessary hand gestures.
 These short and relaxed impromptu topics require students to speak, but at the same time, they can focus less on the content and more on what they should improve.

 Weeks Thirteen – Fifteen: Informative, non-biography.

 Returning to an informative speech is difficult for students, and I do this on purpose.
 Students must understand the different expectations of speeches.
 They will try to persuade during this speech, and that is something of which they must be aware.
 Part of teaching public speaking is challenging students in new ways.

 Informative speech topics can include different types of technology, careers in a certain field, or roles of government branches.
 I have a sample informative speech included in my speech unit.
 The speech is on modernism, and I stress to students that they should not border on persuading their audience.

 We repeat the speech preparation format that the other speeches followed.
 I also show a presentation about figurative language and show students speeches with samples of the figurative language.
 Then, students brainstorm figurative language to put in their own speeches.

 Weeks Sixteen – Seventeen: Impromptu/Argumentative, how-to.

 (Again, you can download these public speaking lesson plans PDF in my library.
 The impromptu activity is included.)

 We practice persuasive speeches again, only this time in impromptu format.
 Students need to present their point of view logically and persuasively.
 Many “speeches” will be in front of a college professor or boss when called on to present their case for or against something.